pingcap/docs/reference/configuration/tidb-server/configuration-file.md

 ### max-sql-length

 - The longest display length for the `DIGEST_TEXT` and `QUERY_SAMPLE_TEXT` columns in the `events_statement_summary_by_digest` table.
-- Default value: 4096
+- Default value: `4096`

 ## pessimistic-txn

 ### enable

 - Enables the pessimistic transaction mode.
-For pessimistic transaction usage, please refer to the [TiDB Pessimistic Transaction Mode](/reference/transactions/transaction-pessimistic.md).
+For pessimistic transaction usage, refer to [TiDB Pessimistic Transaction Mode](/reference/transactions/transaction-pessimistic.md).
-- Default value: true
+- Default value: `true`

 ### max-retry-count

-- The max number of retries per statement in pessimistic transactions.
+- The max number of retries of each statement in pessimistic transactions.
 Exceeding this limit results in error.
-- Default value: 256
+- Default value: `256`

 ## experimental